 This needs to be carried out in Vietnam and most hospitals are familiar with the process.
-We got ours at An Sinh Hospital in Ho Chi Minh City.
+I got mine at An Sinh Hospital in Ho Chi Minh City.
 There was little English spoken in this hospital but it didn’t bother me, and I was able to get the whole check done without any issues.

 When going for your health check:

 - Don’t eat before and only drink water

 - Bring your passport